 Common Misconceptions About Cooking Steak in the Oven

-Unfortunately, some people can be a little hesitant to try this method because of some unwarranted misconceptions.
+Unfortunately, some people can be a little hesitant to try this approach because of some unwarranted misconceptions.
 So, let’s put these myths to rest, shall we?

 MYTH 1: Cooking Steak in the Oven Takes Forever